-Lady Carrington Drive is a 10km, grade 2 hike located in the Royal National Park, New South Wales.
-The hike should take around 3 hrs to complete.
+Lady Carrington Drive is a 10km, grade 2 hike in Royal National Park, New South Wales.
+This hike typically takes 3 hours to complete.

 It's unlikely that Lady Carrington rode a bike along this track, but luckily you can cycle this historic carriage route from Audley in the north to Sir Bertram Stevens Drive in the south.